Head of Department: Professor Kenneth Foote

 Analysis of the relationship between race, geography and food/agriculture through the lens of African Americans.
 Topics include food and the African Diaspora, the effects of slavery on food and agriculture, migration and the spread of food traditions and growing practices, community food security, and whiteness in the alternative food movement.

 Introduction to the geography of disease and health care services.

 Physical forms and processes associated with rivers.
 Factors controlling open-channel flow, sediment transport, channel morphology, adjustments of rivers to environmental change, and human impacts.
-A fee of $20 is charged for this course.

 Concepts and methods of environmental analysis in contemporary geography.
 Emphasis on the ecological impact of human activities and on the evaluation and assessment of existing and future environments.

 Restoration of natural environments including rivers, wetlands, coastal areas, grasslands and forests.
 Theoretical discussions of restoration ecology, management and engineering concerns.
 History of environmental restoration; relevant policy debates; specific case studies of river, wetland, coastal, grassland, and forest restoration.

 Three credits.
 Prerequisite: Open to juniors or higher.
 Recommended preparation: GEOG 3410.

 The basic elements of the conflict between human environments and natural systems are considered, along with the methods of analysis and resolution of problems caused by that conflict.
 Emphasis on public policy related to environmental issues.

 How global-local linkages of geographic scope and scale impact human-environment interactions.